Apple's Newest iPhone X Ad Captures an Embarrassing iOS 11 Bug - Slashdot

 We used to not have these kind of bugs.
 The UI was the most polished part of the whole OS.
 Now not only do we have what seems like an endless stream of them, but they will proudly advertise them.
 THAT is newsworthy.

-If this was the Apple of old, someone
+If this was the Apple of old, someone would be trying to find a new job right now.

 Re: (Score:1)